nardo-leo/script.gen_uuid/README.md

-Script renames all files in current dir and add them unique ID
+Script recursively walks through dirs and renames all files in current dir and added them unique ID

 ### Requirements